Drug dealer will not be deported as court rules he is incapable of settling in his home country

-A convicted drug dealer will not be deported to Sierra Leone after two law lords ruled he was now a “diligent student” who would be incapable of settling in his home country.
+A convicted drug dealer who turned his life around to become a "diligent student" will not be deported to Sierra Leone after two law lords ruled he would be incapable of settling in his home country.

-The appeal court judges said Alusine Kamara, 29, could remain in the UK because he had no links with the place of his birth, that he did not speak any of the languages of Sierra Leone – and this would provide “very significant obstacles” to his integration there.
+The appeal court judges said Alusine Kamara, 29, could remain in the UK because he had no links with the place of his birth, that he did not speak any of the languages of Sierra Leone – and this would amount to “very significant obstacles” to his integration there.

 They agreed with an earlier court hearing that this would interfere with his right to respect for his private life under the European Convention on Human Rights.